The Holst Spin Foam Model via Cubulations: Outline of Current Spin Foam Models

-In our view, while these methods seem to give rise to models with better semiclassical properties \cite{18} and to a better understanding whether one is looking at the topological or Palatini sector respectively, in our opinion it is fair to say that a satisfactory derivation from first principles is missing.
-By this we mean that one should be able to arrive at those models starting from the Plebanski action, another classically equivalent action or the Hamiltonian formulation and then carry out integrations and imposition of constraints without intermediate approximations or ad hoc substitutions as those listed above.
-This is precisly the motivation of the current paper.
+Some of these methods give rise to models with better semiclassical properties \cite{18} and to better ways to disentangle the topological from the Palatini sector.
+However in our opinion a satisfactory derivation from first principles is still missing.
+By this we mean that one should be able to arrive at those models starting from the Plebanski action, another classically equivalent action or the Hamiltonian formulation and then carry out integrations and imposition of constraints without intermediate approximations or ad hoc substitutions as those listed above\footnote{There has been recent work \cite{Bonzom, 10, DanieleAristide} in this direction, where simplicity constraints are clearly implemented in the measure of a path integral.
+The novelty of the present approach, however, is to start directly from the Holst gravity action, which avoids to have to deal with simplicity constraints to begin with.}.
+This is precisely the motivation of the current paper.